Skip to content

 Also known as calorie shifting, metabolic confusion is the act of literally confusing your metabolism by eating a mixture of high and low calorie meals to essentially 'trick' your body into burning calories.

 We each have a resting metabolic rate (RMR).
 This is the rate at which we burn calories when simply resting.
 So the higher your RMR, the more calories you burn.
-Metabolic confusion aims to increase this figure resulting in weight loss
+Metabolic confusion aims to increase this figure resulting in weight loss.

 Alternating between a high and low calorie intake is thought to boost metabolism and promote fat loss.

-Does It Work?
+Does Metabolic Confusion Work?

 Studies show that the metabolic confusion diet is an effective way to lose weight.
 One study analyzed two groups of subjects.
 One group followed a calorie restriction diet, and the other followed a calorie cycling diet (a metabolic confusion diet).